How to Budget for Long Term Travel

 For this you need to know where you want to go, how long for and how much an average daily budget is for that country.
 For example we budgeted £12 each per day for India for 3 months which totals £1080 per person.
 It helps when countries within a region have similar budgets, so you can budget say £12 a day for 5 months on the Indian Subcontinent and £15 a day for 3 months in Southeast Asia.
 This gives you greater flexibility to change your plans without messing up your budget.

 There are many resources you can use to find out the average daily budget for a country.
-A guidebook is a good place to start; you could borrow one from the library or download the ‘Getting Started’ chapter for free from the Lonely Planet online shop.
-You could search the Lonely Planet Thorn Tree forum.
-Travel Independent also lists average daily budgets.
+A guidebook is a good place to start; you could borrow one from the library.
 If you google ‘daily budget’ + the country you want to visit you’ll find plenty of other estimations.
+We share our travel costs on this site.

 Christine from Almost Fearless uses a simple technique to estimate a daily budget.
 She finds out the average cost of hostel accommodation in her destination on sites such as Hostel Bookers, then multiples this by 3 to cover food and other costs.
 I think this is about right, although you can get away with 2 x accommodation costs if you are frugal.
 You need to keep track of your spending on the road so that if you go over on your accommodation budget, you can cut down on food or other expenses to keep on budget.